What is a 401(k) plan and should you participate?

 What you should know before you start

 Before you make any big decisions about how to build your nest egg, it’s important to consider a few key factors.
-We’ll run through them quickly, but if you want to get straight to the point, skip ahead: Should I contribute to my 401(k)?
+We’ll run through them quickly, but if you want to get straight to the point, skip ahead: Should I contribute to my 401(k) plan?

 Still with us?
 Here are the basics you should know:

-1) What’s a 401(k) in the first place?
-Just to make sure we’re all on the same page, a 401(k) is a retirement plan that many employers offer to help their employees save for retirement.
+A 401(k) is a retirement plan that many employers offer to help their employees save for retirement.
 The primary advantage of contributing to your 401(k) plan (instead of a normal investment account) is that the contributions you make are tax deferred.
-That means the money is taken directly from your paycheck before any income taxes are taken out of it, and it grows tax-free in your 401(k) account.
+That means the money is taken directly from your paycheck before any income taxes are taken out of it, and it grows tax-free in your 401(k) plan.

 A lot of workers like 401(k) plans because some of the setup is done for you and there aren’t as many tough decisions to make.
 If fact, over 60% of workers who aren’t offered a plan by their employer cite the ease of investing as their number one reason for wanting a plan.
 If your company already offers a plan through Guideline, here’s what it takes to get set up.

-2) Does your company match your 401(k) contributions?
-Some employers choose to match a portion of the funds their employees contribute to their 401(k) accounts.
+Some employers choose to match a portion of the funds their employees contribute to their 401(k) plans.
 If your employer matches your contributions, it means they’re essentially giving you free money when you participate in your 401(k) plan.
 According to our survey research, grabbing this free money is workers’ number one reason for participating in a plan.
 (For the record, reason number two is the ease of investing.)